RohanAntony/URLShortener/README.md

 - The returned value will be the reference for the url

 # ToDo
+- Implement the testcases for each module using testrunners.
 - Implement a GET method along with the POST API to shorten the URL.
 - Generate only a backend API on this repo
+- Update the random url generator to a defined set of url generation to avoid collision